 The idea came to me when my son started English nursery school and started to learn the traditional English nursery rhymes.
 It hit me that these songs were the same that I had learnt as a child in Sweden.
-I then further realised that I really wanted him to know them in Swedish as well, and began teching him.
-With all these traditional songs there are, however, so many different versions and arrangments to listen to.
+I then further realised that I really wanted him to know them in Swedish as well, and began teaching him.
+With all these traditional songs there are, however, so many different versions and arrangements to listen to.
 I wanted to have the same versions so he could hear they are actually the same songs, just in different languages.

 When and how did you start the project/company?
 Was it just you?

 The idea of creating this kind of product started growing back in 2010.
-In 2012 the actual company, Bilingual By Music ltd was registred by myself and my collegue Guy James.
+In 2012 the actual company, Bilingual By Music ltd was registered by myself and my colleague Guy James.
 Guy is also Executive Producer of MaKiNG Records and head of Creative Development at Access Artiste Management in London.
 His input and advice have been invaluable to me and to help Bilingual By Music become established.

 What are your plans moving forward?

-We have many exciting ideas in the pipline.
+We have many exciting ideas in the pipeline.
 In the very near future – a karaoke version of the Swedish-English album.
 Then, of course, the same concept applied to other languages: Danish-English, etc. At the moment we are concentrating on reaching out to the Swedish community around the world.